Jane Spencer Editorial

 Interior book design

 Good book design involves more than just an eye-catching cover.
-If you’re self-publishing, it’s vital that your book looks as professional inside as it does outside, and that involves an understanding of typesetting, design conventions, and how to prepare your manuscript correctly.
+It’s vital that your book looks as professional inside as it does outside, and that means preparing your manuscript correctly.

 What about cover design?